alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 These images can be _panel-structured_, which is to say, composed of sub-panels arranged in an architecture which can be specified by the user.
-Primary intended beneficiaries are people responsible for high-value digital detector screens used in X-ray computerised tomography (XCT), where defects arise due to high radiation flux.
+Primary intended beneficiaries are individuals responsible for high-value digital detector screens used in X-ray computerised tomography (XCT), where defects arise due to high radiation flux.
 More generally the software can be used to analyse defects in other